Appdynamics/kafka-monitoring-extension/README.md

 AppDynamics Monitoring Extension for use with Kafka
 ==============================

-An AppDynamics extension to be used with a stand alone Java machine agent to provide metrics for Apache Kafka
+An AppDynamics extension to be used with a stand alone machine agent to provide metrics for Apache Kafka

 ## Use Case ##